Nallu-Rishitha/Sales-Insights-Data-Analaysis-Project/README.md

 Leveraged advanced SQL queries in MySQL to conduct in-depth data analysis for AtliQ Hardware, spanning multiple states and three distinct regions.

-Integrated PowerBI with MySQL to perform the ELT (Extract, Load, Transform) process, facilitating seamless data transformation and visualization.
+Integrated PowerBI with MySQL to perform the ELT (Extract, Load, Transform) process, using Microsoft PowerQuery facilitating seamless data transformation and visualization.

 Employed data modeling techniques, including the creation of a star schema, to optimize data structure and enhance analysis efficiency.